As amended through November 28, 2016

-1.1 Positions of academic rank shall include professor, associate professor, assistant professor, instructor, and continuing lecturer, including positions designated “visiting.”
+1.1 Positions of academic rank shall include professor, associate professor, assistant professor, senior instructor, instructor, and continuing lecturer, including positions designated “visiting.”

 1.2 The Faculty shall be composed of the Dean, any Associate Deans and Assistant Deans of the College who hold a faculty appointment, and those employees of the university who hold academic rank in the College of Arts and Sciences at IPFW.
 A member of the Faculty who serves in more than one major academic unit shall be counted among the Faculty of the unit to which the most service is assigned; a member of the Faculty who serves equally in two or more academic units shall inform the Dean of the College, prior to the annual certification, of the unit in which the Faculty member wishes to be counted.